 A similar myth: comprehensive insurance covers everything

-Discover how another misleading term may cause some drivers to think they have more coverage than they really do, not to mention what coverages you'll need to get really "comprehensive."
+Discover how another misleading term may cause some drivers to think they have more coverage than they really do.

 More about car insurance